ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 > make those changes and is suitable only if the work has not been shared with others
 > already.
 Use when you want to get rid of recent work you're not happy with and start
 > all over again.
-> - `reverse` is more light weight and surgical, to target specific changes and
+> - `revert` is more lightweight and surgical, to target specific changes and
 > creating new commits to history.
 Use when code has already been shared with others or
 > when changes are small and clearly isolated.
 {: .callout}